JavaScriptGoggins/soccer-goal-game/README.md

 # soccer-goal-game
   This is a simple soccer game:

- Objective - Meet the quota of goals before time runs out.
+  Objective - Score as many goals as you can without missing.

   Instructions:

+  -If the ball touches the goal at any point it counts as a score.

-  There is a score counter at the top that represents the amount of goals you need to score before time runs out.
+  -There is a score counter on the left that represents the amount of goals you have scored

+  -If you miss your score is set to 0 and you lose.

+  -Press the up arrow key to kick

-  Time the goal as it moves back in forth, watch the power bar to decide when is the best time to kick the ball!
-Press space to kick.
+  -Time the goal as it moves back in forth, watch and wait to kick the ball.

-  Keep the timer in mind!

-  There is a score counter at the top that represents the amount of goals you need to score before time runs out.